ugwuonas/COVID19-Data-Importation/README.md

    - After the data import is complete, close the cursor and connection to the database.

 ### Notes
-The script assumes that the provided CSV file has columns with the following names: 'SNo', 'ObservationDate', 'Province', 'Country', 'LastUpdate', 'Confirmed', 'Deaths', 'Recovered'.
+The script assumes that the provided CSV file has columns with the following names: *SNo*, *ObservationDate*, *Province*, *Country*, *LastUpdate*, *Confirmed*, *Deaths*, *Recovered*.
 If your CSV file has different column names, please adjust the script accordingly.
-The 'ObservationDate' column in the CSV file is expected to be in the format '%m/%d/%Y'.
+The *ObservationDate* column in the CSV file is expected to be in the format *%m/%d/%Y*.
 If your date format is different, modify the datetime.strptime() function accordingly.

 ## Troubleshooting
 If you encounter any issues or errors while running the code, consider the following: